 Villa Taranto Botanical Gardens

-Finally, in the northwest part of the Castagnola promontory, on the western shores of Lake Maggiore, between Pallanza and Intra, there are the gardens of Villa Taranto, certainly one of the most beautiful attractions in Piedmont.
-The garden is a real work of art with thousands of plants and flowers from all over the world.
-Some specimens are very rare and embellish this “botanical art gallery” which, every spring and summer, offers a unique and evocative spectacle.
+Finally, in the northwest part of the Castagnola promontory, on the western shores of Lake Maggiore, between Pallanza and Intra, the gardens of Villa Taranto are certainly one of the most beautiful attractions in Piedmont.
+The garden is a real work of art with thousands of plants and flowers worldwide.
+Some specimens are very rare and embellish this “botanical art gallery,” which, every spring and summer, offers a unique and evocative spectacle.
 In 2014, Villa Taranto was elected by the Buzzfeed site as the most beautiful garden in the world.

 With the arrival of spring, these terraced gardens, which cover an area of 16 hectares, blossom and reopen to the public to be admired in all their splendor.